Imaging-AI-for-Health-virtual-lab/Slice-Level-Data-Leakage/README.md

-# Deep Learning in Brain MRI: Effect of Data Leakage Due to Slice-level Split Using 2D Convolutional Neural Networks
+# Effect of data leakage in brain MRI classification using 2D convolutional neural networks

 This repository contains the libraries and code required to reproduce the study in [1].